usnistgov/ndn-dpdk/docs/forwarder.md

 # NDN-DPDK Forwarder Activation and Usage

-After [installing NDN-DPDK](INSTALL.md) and starting the `ndndpdk-svc` service process, it can be activated as either a forwarder or a traffic generator.
+After [installing NDN-DPDK](INSTALL.md) and starting the `ndndpdk-svc` service process, it can be activated as a forwarder or some other role.
 This page explains how to activate the NDN-DPDK service as a forwarder, and how to perform some common operations.

 ## Activate the Forwarder